 18. Technology, so I can Skype or call my friends/relatives whenever I am not near them.

-19. JJ’s entire family, for taking me in as their own, and always making sure I am well fed…(as if I’d pass up on any food, ever.)
+19. Community, whether it be other students, coworkers, friends, extended family, even kind strangers- from small acts of service to taking me in as their own, and always making sure I am well fed…(as if I’d pass up on any food, ever.)

 20. My grandparents, because they’re so cute and have shown me what true love is.
 (Or just that it is possible to put up with someone 60+ years of your life.)

 21. Music, for getting me through my teenage years.
 Literally.

 22. Books, for letting me lose myself in their pages and revealing my love for reading and writing.